 Help them build relationships they are grateful for

-Help children form strong relationships by encouraging them to express appreciation for their friends, family, and teachers.
+Help children to form strong relationships by encouraging them to express appreciation for their friends, family, and teachers.
 Show them how expressing gratitude can help build strong, positive relationships with others.

 Explain when you say thank you

 Teaching children to be polite isn’t the same as teaching them gratitude.
 When you remind a child to say thank you, give them a brief explanation of why you’re asking.
-For example, “Let’s say thank you to granny for looking after you and cooking us dinner.”
+For example, “Let’s say thank you to Grandma for looking after you and cooking us dinner.”

 Help kids to feel grateful even in tough times